Healthy Homes Assessment Clive

 What We Do

-As building inspectors we deal with all the elements involved in expert home inspects.
-We are here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we handle all aspects of expert house inspections.
+We are there to make sure you make the right choice when it comes to buying your next home.

-We are specialised in a range of solutions to make sure that you are fully updated on the condition of any property you could be looking to purchase or sell and also other solutions.
+We specialise in a range of solutions to ensure that you are fully aware of the state of any property you may be contemplating buying or selling as well as additional services.

-Our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the Report, you are able to actually see any issues found.
-Through our detailed report, it’s no wonder that we have so many customers who recommend our service to family and friends.
+Our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into the report, you are able to actually see any issues that may be discovered.
+Because of our detailed report, it’s no wonder we receive so many clients who recommend our service to family members and friends.

 Get in Touch - Get Peace of Mind